Now You Can Have Robust Data Logging for Free – Part 1

 Computer Program Visual Basic (VB6)

-See tables below.
+See the tables below.

 We will store the database in the following directory: